thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Images

 When using images on the web, we need to keep in mind that they cause immediate accessibility pain points for non-visual and low-visual users.
-All information conveyed or functionality provided through images, need to be offered in the form of Text Alternatives
+All information conveyed or functionality provided through images needs to be offered in the form of text alternatives.

 ### Alt Attribute